 BOARD OF DIRECTORS MEETING

-The Board and Management will address feedback and questions from Unit Owners.
+The Board of Directors and Management will welcome and address feedback and questions from Unit Owners.

-Committee Chairs or others so designated will be invited to update the Board on business and activities.
+Commission chairs or members so designated will be invited to update the Board and Owners on business and activities.

 This agenda item is provided for any resolutions proposed resulting from Closed Session discussion.

 Attached to the meeting report for Board Member review, are the proposed minutes for the Board of Directors Meeting held on Monday October 24, 2022, as submitted by Property Manager Timothy Patricio, for Board consideration.

 A sample motion: “I move the Board of Directors of the Park Tower Condo Association hereby approves the minutes from the Board Meeting held on Monday October 24, 2022.”

 Attached to the meeting report for Board Member review, are the proposed minutes for the Board of Directors Meeting held on Saturday November 5, 2022, as submitted by Property Manager Timothy Patricio, for Board consideration.

 A sample motion: “I move the Board of Directors of the Park Tower Condo Association hereby approves the minutes from the Board Meeting held on Saturday November 5, 2022.”

 Expected to be forwarded in time for the meeting, for Board Member review, will be the proposed minutes for the Board of Directors Meeting to be held on Saturday November 12, 2022, and submitted by Property Manager Timothy Patricio, for Board consideration.